mandar-damle/HDM-documentation/docs/vcs/Quick Start Guide - IBM VCS - Multi Network /Quick Start Guide - IBM VCS - Multi Network .md

 ### WAN Routing Configuration

-The following WAN routes are required to access on-cloud from on-premise and vice-versa.
+The following WAN routes are required to gain access between the cloud and on-premises environments:

-*   **On-Prem WAN route**

-    The route which would be set on HDM appliance on premise.
-The routes will enable communication from on-premise to HDM appliances on-cloud.
+*   **Onprem WAN network details: **The route that is set on the on-premises HDM appliance.
+The routes enable communication from on-premises to cloud HDM appliances.

-    *   **On-Cloud WAN subnet : **Subnet of cloud WAN network on which HDM appliances are deployed
+    *   **Onprem WAN subnet(s): **Location of the deployed HDM appliances
-    *   **On-Premise WAN gateway : **On premise WAN gateway which allows access to on-cloud WAN subnet
+    *   **Onprem WAN gateway: **Enables access to the cloud WAN subnet
-*   **On-Prem WAN route**

-    The route which would be set on HDM appliance on cloud.
-The routes will enable communication from on-cloud to HDM appliances on-premise.
+*   **Oncloud WAN network details: **The route that is set on the HDM appliance in the cloud.
+The routes enable communication from the cloud to on-premises HDM appliances.

-    *   **On-Premise WAN subnet : **Subnet of premise WAN network on which HDM appliances are deployed
+    *   **Oncloud WAN subnet(s): **Location of the deployed HDM appliances
-    *   **On-Cloud WAN gateway : **On cloud WAN gateway which allows access to on-premise WAN subnet
+    *   **Oncloud WAN gateway: **Enables access to on-premises WAN subnet

 <table>
   <tr>